 The secret is to introduce the two together by holding the hedgehog in your arms, then allow the cat to come up and investigate the hedgehog.
-A quick and painless nose-full of quills later and your cat will have gained a lifelong respect for hedgehogs.
+Have a second person nearby & able to quickly remove the cat if a negative interaction takes place.
+In most cases, a quick nose-full of quills later and your cat will have gained a lifelong respect for hedgehogs.

 Rodents & Other Small Pets